-- A good project scope has an interesting and compelling opportunity statement and the company analysis is aligned with the identified opportunity. - Include all the required components.
+- A good project scope has an interesting and compelling opportunity statement and the identified opportunity should be derived from and aligned with the company analysis. - Include all the required components.

 B. MARKET SELECTION (10%)

 The purpose of this presentation is to justify the top three countries that your company should consider entering.
 This presentation ends with a recommended target market (country) whereby you will conduct an in-depth country presentation in Part C of your term project.